ucbds-infra/otter-grader/docs/gradescope.md

 otter gen -t hidden-tests data.csv utils.py
 ```

-**An important note about relative imports:** Because of the way that the Gradescope autograder is structured and in what directories files are executed, Otter only supports imports from a file called `utils.py` and this import *must* be of the form `from utils import *` in the notebook, otherwise the import will fail in the Gradescope autograder.

 #### Pass/Fail Thresholds

 The Gradescope generator supports providing a pass/fail threshold.
 A threshold is passed as a float between 0 and 1 such that if a student receives at least that percentage of points, they will receive full points as their grade and 0 points otherwise.